suvitkumarsourav/Portfolio_Website/README.md

 ● Utilized SCSS to write clean and organized CSS code with variables, mixings, and nesting for better maintainability.

-● Enhanced the user experience with subtle animations, hover effects, and smooth scrolling.
+● Enhanced the user experience with subtle animations, hover effects, and smooth scrollings.